 When gum disease is left untreated, what can start as gingivitis can advance into what is known as periodontitis.
 This “second stage” can leave patients with increased inflammation and bleeding gums, and no amount of brushing or flossing at home will treat it.
 To address the problem, Dr. Myles offers scaling and root planing to remove plaque and tartar build-up and encourage a tooth’s root to reattach to the gum tissue.

 Saltwater rinse is a great way to help soothe gum sensitivity.
 Saltwater helps to heal inflammation and soothe swelling.
 It is helpful to use when undergoing periodontal treatment, but should not be used as a cure for gum disease by itself.
+Salt draws out infection, and warm water soothes any tender areas.

 The time it takes to cure periodontal disease varies depending on the severity of the damage.
 It can take anywhere from a month to a year to heal.
 Sticking to a soft food diet while undergoing treatment may help speed up the process.